CamIce2002/TheMrNewVegas.github.io/docs/3ddr/3-Release.md

 ### Removed
 - Crash Shield
-> Similar to NVAC in it removes crashes that may be necessary in diagnosing underlying issues
+> Similar to NVAC in that it removes crashes that may be necessary in diagnosing underlying issues

 ### Bug Fixes
 - Pending